joey-harward/TopShotExplorer/README.md

 - Unit Testing

 ### TODOs
-- [x] Show collection for an account
+- [x] Show a collection for a specified account
-- [x] Show moment video in dialog
+- [x] Show a moment video pop up
-- [ ] Update network and account address in settings
+- [ ] Add ability to update network and account address in settings modal
+- [ ] Show other moment details (like player name, stats)
 - [ ] Use ChatGPT for Cadence script generation

 ### Screenshots